 YouTube is intensifying its global effort to combat the use of ad-blockers, as the platform seeks to maintain a balanced ecosystem for content creators and viewers.
-Acknowledging the annoyance of ads to its users, is determined to persuade them either to subscribe to YouTube Premium for an ad-free experience or to disable ad-blockers.
+Acknowledging the annoyance of ads to its users, YouTube is determined to persuade them either to subscribe to YouTube Premium for an ad-free experience or to disable ad-blockers.

 This move comes as a continuation of YouTube’s previous experiment, initiated earlier this year, to block ad-blockers.
-Despite some backlash from users, the -sharing giant is undeterred in its mission to ensure that ad-supported content remains the primary driver of revenue.
+Despite some backlash from users, the video-sharing giant is undeterred in its mission to ensure that ad-supported content remains the primary driver of revenue.

 YouTube Communications Manager Christopher Lawton emphasized, “The use of ad blockers violates YouTube’s Terms of Service.
 Ads support a diverse ecosystem of creators globally and allow billions to access their favorite content on YouTube.”